rscgu/ist-303-paldea/README.md

 ## 📌 Project Overview

 This is a Flask-based web application that provides comprehensive personal finance management with focus on budget tracking and expense visualization.
-The application fulfills Tasks 8 and 9 of the IST 303 course requirements.
+The application fulfills Tasks 8 and 9 of the IST 303 course requirements, and serves as a foundation for Milestone 2.0 development.

-### ✅ Completed Features
+### ✅ Completed Features (Milestone 1.0)
 - **Task 8**: Monthly Budget Setting Interface
 - **Task 9**: Budget Progress Visualization with Color-Coded Progress Bars
 - User authentication system
 - Transaction management (income and expenses)
 - Category-based expense tracking
 - Financial dashboards and visualizations
+- Database setup with SQLite
+- Responsive UI with Bootstrap 5
+- Testing framework with pytest

 ---